-To ground the study in the overarching focus, each team member utilized a specific conceptual framework for their individual studies; while most team members had unique frameworks, two researchers shared adult learning theory.
+To ground the study in the overarching focus, each team member utilized a specific conceptual framework for their individual studies; while most team members had unique frameworks, two researchers shared Adult Learning Theory.
 This allowed research team members to apply a variety of relevant theories to a significant problem of practice.
-Table 2.1 shows the purpose of each individual study, the conceptual framework through which the purpose was examined, and the overarching focus of the study:
+Figure 2.1 shows the purpose of each individual study, the conceptual framework through which the purpose was examined, and the overarching focus of the study.
+Through the use of multiple conceptual frameworks, the research team's qualitative single-case study provided a nuanced understanding of how EPS is implementing a complex public policy.
+With the EPS team of COAs and principals as the bounded system and with each of the actors as a unit of analysis, the case study approach revealed a holistic picture of the district's implementation of MMSEE for principals (Yin, 2009).